1970 Ford Maverick gets surprisingly critical take from Motor Trend

 Maverick had more potential as a cheap Mustang

-Dahlquist recognized that even though the Maverick wasn’t very competitive with the Beetle, it would not be a failure because the car basically amounted to a much cheaper Mustang.
+Dahlquist did give the Maverick points for one thing.
+Even though it wasn’t very competitive with the Beetle, it would not be a failure because the car was essentially a much cheaper Mustang.
 Alas, here he lapsed into Detroit groupthink by swooning about the potential of adding a 351-cubic-inch V8 and other performance doodads.
 “Could there possibly be a market for a $400 less expensive Road Runner with equal or better performance?”
 (1969, p.
 3).
 The subsequent collapse of muscle car sales would answer that question.

 The story ended by noting that the Maverick was an “interim design” to tide Ford over until it could come out with a “true urban vehicle, like Chevy’s ohc four-cylinder front-wheel-drive,” which Dahlquist said were slated for introduction in 1972 or 1973 (1969, p.
 3).